Mass Tort Lawsuit Overview

 Some mass tort attorneys utilize contingency fees.
 Many claimants benefit from this option and the opportunity to avoid large legal expenses that could be lost if they don’t win their case.
 While it can be a risk for the attorneys putting in the work, it prioritizes the plaintiff and can ease financial stress that could deter them from filing a lawsuit.

 With this arrangement, attorneys and plaintiffs will agree on a contingency, which is a percentage of the final award.
 This percentage often ranges from 25% to 40%.
 In addition to the contingency fees, plaintiffs may also need to pay court filing fees, expert witness fees, deposition fees, travel expenses, and more.
-They may need to pay these costs as they arise or their law firm could cover them and later deduct from the final award amount.
+They may need to pay these costs as they arise or their law firm could cover them and later deduct from the final award amount, which is often more practical for clients.
 To fully understand your financial obligations, be sure to discuss them with your attorney before starting the legal process.

-Through a no-obligation, free consultation with King Law, we can provide you with transparency to make the decision that’s right for you.
+Through a no-obligation, free consultation with King Law, we can provide you with transparency to make the decision that is right for you.

 Average Mass Tort Settlement Amounts